 “All the staff we have lined up to start with us are local and come from us from a variety of backgrounds - some changing career after losing their jobs - and all incredibly passionate about our project and the ethics that come with it.

 “A local lady, Mareli Pelzer, has even taken on the task of preparing natural plant based dog treats for our “Lick&Mix” dog treats wall - and they are incredible.”

 The layout of the unit was designed by Amy Rebecca Interiors, another local resident who lives near the soon-to-be community centre.

-The Barkney Wick founders are crowdfunding with SpaceHive, here
+The Barkney Wick founders are crowdfudning with SpaceHive by clicking here